KDE/digikam-doc/menu_descriptions/menu_imageeditor.rst

 :menuselection:`Edit --> Select None` :kbd:`Ctrl+Shift+A`

-    Canacel selection of image data from the canvas.
+    Cancel selection of image data from the canvas.

 .. _menu_editorcolor: